-Popular dissatisfaction and criticism have focussed on 4 problem areas in the working of political parties.
+Popular dissatisfaction and criticism have focused on 4 problem areas in the working of political parties.
 These are:

 - Lack of internal democracy within parties.
 Parties do not keep membership registers, do not hold organisational meetings, and do not conduct internal elections regularly.

 - Most political parties do not practice open and transparent procedures for their functioning, so there are very few ways for an ordinary worker to rise to the top in a party.
 In many parties, the top positions are always controlled by members of one family.

 - The third challenge is about the growing role of money and muscle power in parties, especially during elections.
 Since parties are focused only on winning elections, they tend to use short-cuts to win elections.
 In some cases, parties support criminals who can win elections.

 - People do not find parties to be a meaningful choice for their votes.
 Sometimes people cannot even elect very different leaders either, because the same set of leaders keep shifting from one party to another.

 Have a look at some of the recent efforts and suggestions to reform political parties and its leaders in India.
 Some efforts are listed below: